tier2tickets/Knowledge-Base/content/general/bestpractices.md

 #### When users call in: Use Tier2Tickets for User Verification and Immediate Diagnostic submission.

 Encourage user adoption by giving end users intentional practice using this new process.
 When a user calls to submit a ticket or attempts to grab a technician in the hallway, train your techs to guide the user to trigger the Tier2Tickets software and walk them through the process.
-You will then have automatic documentation and diagnostics on the user's problem, and in the case of phone calls, it's a great way to affirm the user's identity and workstation with our [proprietary Human Trust Factor verification]().
+You will then have automatic documentation and diagnostics on the user's problem, and in the case of phone calls, it's a great way to affirm the user's identity and workstation with our [proprietary Human Factor verification](https://docs.tier2tickets.com/content/privacy/trust/).

 #### When a technician is on-site